 In intermediate frequency (IF) undersampling applications, any shunt capacitors should be reduced.
 In combination with the driving source impedance, the shunt capacitors limit the input bandwidth.
-Refer to the AN-742 Application Note, Frequency Domain Response of Switched-Capacitor ADCs; the AN-827 Application Note, A Resonant Approach to Interfacing Amplifiers to Switched-Capacitor ADCs; and the Analog Dialogue article, "Transformer-Coupled Front-End for Wideband A/D Converters," for more information on this subject (visit www.analog.com).
+Refer to the AN-742 Application Note, Frequency Domain Response of Switched-Capacitor ADCs; the AN-827 Application Note, A Resonant Approach to Interfacing Amplifiers to Switched-Capacitor ADCs; and the Analog Dialogue article, "Transformer-Coupled Front-End for Wideband A/D Converters," for more information on this subject (refer to www.analog.com).

-Figure 77.
+Figure 64.
 Switched-Capacitor Input

-For best dynamic performance, the source impedances driving VIN+x and VIN-x should be matched, and the inputs should be differentially balanced.
+For best dynamic performance, the source impedances driving VIN+ and VIN- should be matched, and the inputs should be differentially balanced.